Document & Workflow Management

 Organisational adjustments, especially regarding workflow management and control.

-Implementation of specific software that monitors and analyses daily business (e.g. workflow steps, monetary transactions, trading operations) according to agreed internal or regulatory required business rules
+Implementation of specific software that monitors and analyses daily business (e.g. workflow steps, monetary transactions, trading operations) according to agreed business rules.

 Our Approach

 Our approach will be individual and tailored to the specific needs of the customer.
-However, it will consist of a combination of standard building blocks as they may apply to the individual project.
-Building blocks that might be applied and combined to serve our customer's needs include:
+However, it will consist of a combination of standard building blocks as they may apply to the individual project:

 Requirements definition, analysis and prioritisation - This includes working with the bank to review regulatory and other requirements, define gaps and prioritise needs and related actions.
 If the bank already has a clear vision of its requirements, this step may be skipped.

-Business process analysis and re-design - This includes reviewing the related work flows and, if beneficial - implementing systems to control and manage work flows and work loads.
+Business process analysis and re-design - This includes reviewing the related work flows and, if beneficial, implementing systems to control and manage work flows and workloads.
 This will reduce the risk of staff members departing on unproven ground for processing business cases and transactions and keep management in control of what is happening regarding the day-to-day business.
-This allows the identification of critical situations as early as possible and helps to avoid missing regulatory requirements.
+This allows the identification of critical situations as early as possible and helps to minimise any negative impact on the bank.

->Transactional monitoring and logging software, e.g. Intellinx allowing to track actions across various systems.
+Implementation of specific transactional monitoring and logging software, e.g. Intellinx, allowing to track actions across various systems.
 This may be used to identify and track the root causes of specific results or transactions.
-Causes may be just incorrect handling or errors but may also lead to in-dications of wilful manipulation and fraud.
+Causes may be just incorrect handling or errors but may also lead to indications of wilful manipulation and fraud.
 Monitored transactions may also be analysed according to defined business rules to detect cases of e.g. money laundering attempts or insider trading.
 More

 print version